Dr Alison Iredale

 About Dr Alison Iredale

-In her previous role as a Senior Lecturer she contributed to a significant partnership within Initial Teacher Education for the lifelong learning sector.
+As a Senior Lecturer she contributed to a significant partnership within Initial Teacher Education for the lifelong learning sector.
 Alison also has experience of teaching in Guangzhou, China, having contributed to a Chinese Government sponsored CPD programme.

 - Course leader: Distance Learning PGCE (DLPGCE)

-- Module leader: MA Education Education for Social Change (subject to validation)
+- Module leader: MA Education Education for Social Change

 - Undergraduate supervisor: BA (Hons) Childhood Studies

-- Postgraduate supervisor: MA Childhood Studies and Early Years
+- Postgraduate supervisor: MA Childhood Studies and Early Years and MA Education

 - Personal tutor: Special Educational Needs Coordination PG Cert

 - PhD and EdD supervisor

 Since completing her PhD Alison has presented her research into professional learning communities at several international conferences, gained a research fellowship with the Association of Information Technology in Teacher Education, became researcher in residence for Rose Learning Trust and developed a partnership with The Open University of Jyväskylä.